minhnguyen290304/OTTO-E-commerce-Customer-Journey-Analytics-Product-Recommendation/README.md

 Customer navigation paths are subsequently reconstructed to identify common transitions between viewed, carted, and purchased products.
 These transition patterns form the foundation of a recommendation framework developed in Python, enabling next-product suggestions based on observed customer behavior.

-Finally, insights from both the analytics and recommendation components are consolidated into an interactive Power BI dashboard designed to support business decision-making.
+Insights from both the analytics and recommendation components are consolidated into an interactive Power BI dashboard designed to support business decision-making.

+The project was further extended with Power Automate to automate recurring Power BI operations and reduce manual reporting tasks.
+The automation layer connects Power BI dashboards with scheduled dataset refreshes, KPI alert notifications, and automated PDF report distribution.

 <b>🔧 Tools Used: </b>
 <br>